English Language Skills – Required Level And Opportunity To Improve

 As we attempt to provide the best social experiences possible, we try to group participants of similar ages together.
 On our website and in our brochures, we indicate eligibility for a program by the “grade completed” before the summer.
 We understand that every country’s educational system is different so here is a helpful guide for international participants of how grades relate to age:

 To translate our website to the language of your choice, scroll to the bottom of this webpage and use the dropdown to select the language of your choice.

 Dates Of Travel

 The dates we list online and in brochures are the date students are flying from the USA and landing back in the USA.
-For example, for European trips, the departure date listed is the date we leave the USA and we arrive the next day.
-Please confirm with us prior to purchasing flights.
+For example, for European trips, the departure date listed is the date we leave the USA.
+Please confirm the dates of travel with us prior to purchasing flights.

 Safety is our highest priority.
 To promote a safe environment, our rules include no drugs, alcohol, smoking or illegal activity.
-Students are not allowed to leave the group without permission; this includes leaving one’s room (or tent on camping trips) after curfew.
+Participants are not allowed to leave the group without permission; this includes leaving one’s room after curfew.
+During lunch and certain activities, participants must stay in groups of 2-3 or more (varies by program type).
 For more information, please call us or visit Safety First.

 You are responsible for obtaining any required entry visas in a timely manner.
 Contact the local Embassy or Consulate of Countries you will be visiting for details on any required visas.

 - For Programs to the USA: If you require a visa, due to the brief period of time of our programs, you should obtain a short stay B-2 TOURIST visa (NOT a STUDENT visa) from the American Embassy or Consulate in your home country.

 - For Programs to Canada: Citizens (from visa-exempt countries) who enter Canada by air require an Electronic Travel Authorization (eTA).
 The form takes just a few minutes to complete.